crcdng/smart_contract_101_ligo/README.md

 The smart contract shown here is for learning - all it does is to multiply or divide two numbers.
 However, its basic structure is useful to understand any contract.

 In the first part it defines three types, followed by three functions.
-The `main` function is the starting point of the smart contract.
+The `main` function is the entrypoint of the smart contract.
 It receives parameters that describe three possible actions of the smart contract and returns an empty list of operations and the updated storage.
 The three actions are: multiply the current value (storage) with a value, divide the two values and reset the storage to 0.

 Type definitions and functions are the major building blocks for smart contracts.
 You can learn more about this, the LIGO syntax and more elaborate smart contracts in the [documentation](https://www.ligolang.org/docs/intro/introduction?lang=cameligo).